The New York Times Spelling Bee: Reception

 Since its online debut in 2018, Spelling Bee's popularity has grown and the game has received praise from other game makers in the media industry.
 Pat Myers of The Washington Post wrote that, despite being a lifelong promoter of The Washington Post, she found herself in "the thrall of the New York Times Spelling Bee game".
 Nilanjana Roy of the Financial Times praised the game as one of the best ways to pass the time and connect with friends during the COVID-19 pandemic lockdowns.
 Jim Memmot of the Rochester Democrat and Chronicle similarly praised the game as a pleasant pastime during the COVID-19 pandemic.

 In addition to its reception among critics, the game has also spawned a significant following on social media, with players posting their scores and discussing each day's word selections on Twitter.
-Several online tools have been created to provide daily hints and analysis of the puzzle, among them one by science fiction author William Shunn.
+Several online tools have been created to provide daily hints and analysis of the puzzle, among them one by science fiction author William Shunn was mentioned in the New York Times itself.

 Influence

 The same concept was adapted to the Catalan language by a non-profit in November 2021.
 The website, called Paraulògic, went viral in Catalonia a month after its launch.

-The game has also been translated to other languages, being www.palabreto.com the official Spanish version.
+Similarly, an anonymous user behind a popular Albanian linguistics account has adapted the Spelling Bee game to Albanian.
+This variant of the game is hosted on a website called Germëzhimë, a portmanteau of germë (letter) and gumëzhimë (the buzzing of a bee).